p0358/black_market_edition/README.md

 	* as soon as a DLC map comes up in the rotation, you will be kicked out of the lobby upon its launch: still, that's better than not getting to play on the playlist at all
 * make the game follow the default sound output device automatically (such as when connecting a Bluetooth headset; might not always work due to some engine bug though and then you still gotta restart the game)
 * add custom playlist player counts sourced from [titanfall.p0358.net](https://titanfall.p0358.net) if the in-game counters are broken (the fallback BME counters are displayed in green, while original game ones from Stryder in amber)
+* for switch-sides-based gamemodes, show in HUD whether you're playing first or second half

 ### Known bugs